blangwell/roll-your-own-bootcamp/README.md

 ## Phase Four - Establish a Support Network
 As with any change of lifestyle or habit, it is easier to sustain a coding practice when you are surrounded by like-minded people.
 Whether you need extra eyes on a troublesome bug or someone to talk to about imposter syndrome, it is vital to establish a support network for your bootcamp journey.
 Luckily, there is no shortage or resources to connect with like-minded people on the internet.
 This process is fairly self-explanatory, but here are a few places to start:

 - Reddit has many different subreddits for different languages and subjects ([r/learnpython](https://www.reddit.com/r/learnpython/) was a huge help to me when I first got started.)
 - If you are utilizing FreeCodeCamp's curriculum, they have a [fantastic user forum](https://forum.freecodecamp.org/) that has sections for each subject in the curriculum, a section for project feedback, and even a section for motivation.
 - Similarly to FreeCodeCamp, many educators on Udemy also offer community Discord servers to accompany their courses (for example, Maximilian Schwarzmüller's [Academind](https://www.udemy.com/user/academind/) has a bustling community of learners.)
 - [Meetup](https://www.meetup.com/) is full of local and global groups dedicated to various topics.
 Being that all Meetups are currently taking place remotely, you are not limited to groups withing driving distace.
 [Junior Developer Happy Hour](https://www.meetup.com/Junior-Developer-Happy-Hour/) is a great group to check out.
-- [Lunchclub](https://lunchclub.com/) is an awesome service that helps you meet people via hour-long, one on one lunch meetings.
+- [Lunchclub](https://lunchclub.com/) is a networking service that helps you meet people via hour-long, one on one lunch meetings via video chat.
 You let Lunchclub know about your background and interests and their AI connects you with new people each week.

 ## Phase Five - Build Something
 Something I tell the students in my cohort is that there is a huge difference between learning a programming language and learning how to _use_ that programming language.
 You can master the syntax of a while loop or a ternary statement inside and out, but what really matters is what you can _do_ with those things.